 If you are an employer, you will already know that all employers have a duty to keep their employees safe.
 So, what measures do companies need to implement in addition to the two-metre social distancing rule?
-For example, should organisations now insist that their staff submit to having their temperature taken every day?
+Should organisations insist that their staff have their temperature taken every day?
 Whilst on the face of it, this might seem like a good idea, before you whip out the thermometers, pause for a moment to consider the data protection implications.

-Information about health (including taking someone’s temperature) is classed as ‘special category personal data’ under the General Data Protection Regulation (GDPR) which means that stricter rules apply compared to the rules on ‘regular’ personal data which we are all used to dealing with, such as name and address.
+Information about health, including taking someone’s temperature, is classed as ‘special category personal data’ under the GDPR.
+This means that stricter rules apply compared to the rules on ‘regular’ personal data, which we are all used to dealing with, such as name and address.